-Optimizing a site for better search engine ranking is no cakewalk, and it requires a thorough knowledge of the technology behind it.
-When administering the technical aspects of SEO, a number of errors may take place, and these flaws can adversely impact the ranking of your website and in turn the business as a whole.
+Optimizing a site for better search engine ranking is no cakewalk.
+It requires a thorough knowledge of the technology behind it.
+When administering the technical aspects of SEO, a number of errors may take place.
+These flaws can adversely impact the ranking of your website and in turn the business as a whole.

-After the launch of Google algorithm updates such as Penguin, Panda, and Hummingbird, winning over the highly competitive SEO game is all about publishing and updating high-quality content to earn links.
+After the launch of Google algorithm updates such as Penguin and Panda, and Hummingbird, winning over the highly competitive SEO game is all about publishing and updating high-quality content to earn links.
 However, even quality content cannot come to rescue if your website has structural or technical issues.

 As per expert opinion, successful SEO formulas now consist of: